Tag: Decatur

 News is hitting my media sources today about mosquitoes testing positive for West Nile, now in our county if not yet in our zipcode.
 Our local public schools are now in session.
 Everyone (including me) will likely pay more attention to preventing mosquito “bites”.
 This is, as my earlier post on West Nile indicates, not the time to spray, though I expect many will be tempted, even those who have not sprayed before.
 You will kill lots of insects (up to 1000 species in a typical residential yard, still hard for me to believe), and likely very few mosquitoes, and only adults.
 But if you have been visiting out site, you know this already.
 Expensive poison for the pollinators.

 I have only just begun to have Monarchs on my milkweed, finally (I will post a picture if I can get one – they show up most often when I am wrangling dogs; the Swallowtail above for now).
-It is the Great Southeast Pollinator Census next weekend (August 22-23, 2025).
+It is the Great Southeast Pollinator Census in a few weekends (August 22-23, 2025).
 Now is not the time to spray, though counties will likely make that choice; some have already.
 I know because the residents of one just got more buckets.
 And, just as a reminder, there are many other ideas on our Resources page, many from our Bee City USA – Decatur, GA (Beecatur) folks.

 So I didn’t think I would find myself in the business of product reviews, but I also never imagined myself in a business at all… I am going to offer some, more positive than my last blog about Thermacells, to tell you about repellents that I use.
 I can recommend them, in all cases, from years of personal experience with all of these companies.
 We have all of these in stock right now, and while our focus is buckets, we have decided to stock these in order to share them – quickly.
 Because sometimes you need something right now and may not want to endorse the express delivery services for political or other reasons.
 And you may want to just test it.
 And you can.
 And you can (sort of) buy local.